Private beta · Strava-first

 Long run adjusted

-Reduced Sunday by 1.5 km after a partial completion earlier in the week.
-Friday remains unchanged.
+Sunday reduced by 1.5 km after a partial completion earlier in the week.
+Friday stays exactly as planned.

 Founder note

-The beta is about earning trust in a small loop: build a useful week, import completed runs, match them correctly, and explain any change.
-If that loop is not right, the rest of the product does not matter yet.
+Runthread exists because training plans tend to break the moment life shows up.
+The beta is about earning trust in one small loop: build a useful week, import completed runs, match them correctly, and explain every change.
+If that loop isn't right, nothing else matters yet.

 Beta posture Focused, not maximalist.